The Only 4 YouTube Metrics That Actually Matter — Ignore Everything Else — YT SEO Architect

 How to Use All 4 Together

 Open YouTube Studio.
 Pull up your top 5 videos from the last 28 days.
-Write down these 4 numbers for each one: CTR, AVD, Impressions, Subscribers Gained.
-Now look for patterns:
+Note these metrics for each one: CTR, AVD, Impressions, and Subscribers Gained.
+Analyze the data to identify any patterns or trends.

 All 4 trending up: Growing.
 Keep doing what you are doing.
 Study these videos — what topic, format, length, thumbnail style?
 Replicate the pattern.